Which Form to Report Income—W-2 or a 1099-MISC?

-Employers are required to submit annual wage reports to workers and to provide them to the Internal Revenue Service (IRS) or the Social Security Administration (SSA) as well.
-These statements detail their incomes for tax purposes so workers can accurately file their income tax returns.
+Employers must submit annual wage reports to workers and file these reports with the Internal Revenue Service (IRS) or the Social Security Administration (SSA) as well.
+These statements detail income for employees and independent contractors for tax purposes so workers can accurately file their income tax returns.

 But which wage reports do you give to which workers?
 First, you must determine whether someone who works for your company is an employee or a non-employee, then you'll know which report form to give that person.

 Who Receives a W-2 and Who Receives a 1099-MISC

 W-2 forms are given to employees.This form includes information for the tax year about:

 - Taxable income for the employee and how much federal income tax has been withheld from the employee's paycheck.